-A meal my Mamema (means ‘grandma’ in Alsatian dialect) and my mom are experts at.
-It’s a type of pasta slightly larger than spaetzlés, but with more or less the same texture.
-Because of their size, they’re usually eaten as a main dish rather than as a side dish (like spaetzlés).
+The knepflés, a meal my Mamema (means ‘grandma’ in Alsatian dialect) and my mom are experts at.
+It’s a type of pasta slightly larger than spaetzlés, but with more or less the same texture. (wikipédia link to translate for additionnal details on different cultures cooking it and the with different variants)

-I eat both at the same time, as I like to alternate between the savory and sweet aspects of the composition, as my Papepa (you can guess what that one means) used to do, it really hits the spot.
+My unique version will be accompanied by tomato sauce (seasoned as desired) and then by applesauce (preferably homemade).
+I eat both at the same time, as I like to alternate between the savory and sweet aspects of the composition, as my Papepa (you can guess what this word means) used to do, it really hits the spot.

 Knepflés